mila-iqia/ptera/README.md

 As you can see, both versions of the function use their own version of `MAX_ITER`, without interference.

 Note however that Ptera will add significant overhead to a function like `mandelbrot` because all of its operations are cheap compared to the cost of tracking everything with Ptera.
-Only the body of functions decorated with `@ptera` will be slower, however, and if the bulk of the time of the program is spent in non-decorated functions, the overhead should be acceptable.
+Only the body of functions decorated with `@tooled` will be slower, however, and if the bulk of the time of the program is spent in non-decorated functions, the overhead should be acceptable.

 ## Example 2